JoJo Fletcher, Jordan Rodgers Celebrate One-Year Anniversary, ‘The Bachelorette’ Couple Talks Wedding Plans

 “We don’t have a date set yet so I don’t really know.
 I feel like you come out of this crazy world of being on the show and dating and this time together is very special and it’s important to just take that time and be together,” she said.

-Back in April, JoJo Fletcher told People that after they got engaged they initially planned to get married immediately the following year.
+Back in April, JoJo Fletcher told People that after they got engaged, they initially planned to get married immediately the following year.
 However, after all the hype has died down, Fletcher admitted that rushing into marriage is not exactly something that she and Rodgers wanted to do.
 Given that they have only been together for a year, there are still a lot of things they wanted to learn about each other before settling down.
 The Bachelorette alum also joked that she wanted Rodgers to work for it a little bit more.

 “I’m enjoying being a fiancée and having him still court me for a while,” she said.